bugs181/MediaChannel/README.md

 # Examples:
   * Watch content on your AppleTV from flash websites.
+  * Access content on your computer from the AppleTV without the need to be at your computer.
   * More coming soon

 In the future, there will also be an authentication API to allow more personalized content, settings, and